skl/vimrc/README.md

     sudo apt-get install exuberant-ctags

-You can update all submodules in future by execiting the following:
+You can update all submodules in future by executing the following:

     cd ~/.vim
     git submodule foreach git pull origin master